+Please note that Cucumber as referenced in this blog is no longer in business.
 A long time ago I wrote a blog on the Meraki experience Cisco does something “Meraki-lous”.
 I had my hands on a free Meraki MR12 Wireless Access Point and I was delving into its capabilities.
-However, with the passage of time came the passing of the three-year license and I lost the ability to manage … Continue reading How to OpenWRT and Cucumber your Meraki Access Point
+However, with the passage of time … Continue reading How to OpenWRT and Cucumber your Meraki Access Point

 The deployment of WiFi networks can be particularly challenging.
 We’re going to take a look at three problems that occur when deploying in the 2.4 GHz (Gigahertz) band.
 In the three examples we’re going to take a look at, they will be real life examples.
 For instructor-led Wireless training, see our 5-day course: WIRE400: Wireless Networking … Continue reading 3 Problems That Occur When Deploying in the 2.4 GHz Band in WiFi Networks

 With IT professionals, I’m sure all of us have done things that we’ve been rather embarrassed about and would be considered to be rather silly.
 For instructor led wireless training, see our 5-day course: WIRE400: Wireless Networking for the IT Professional I’m going to share with you one of the funniest things that IT professionals do … Continue reading Planning your Wireless Network for IT Professionals.
 Can the Access Point Hear You?

 “Does it matter which wireless adapter is in my new laptop?”
 I get this question whenever a coworker or friend is buying a new laptop.
 My first answer is that it depends on what they want to do with it.
 For basic users, no, it usually doesn’t matter.
 Any old wireless network adapter (WNIC) will … Continue reading Accessing Advanced Wireless Settings for Intel Wireless Adapters